bwei2121/Tennis-Bracketology/README.md

 <!-- <h3><b>Choose Tournament</b></h3> -->

 ![Choose Tournament Screenshot][choose-tournament-screenshot]
-* Choose from one of the many tournaments displayed.
-Recent tournaments are bolded for your convenience.
+* Choose from one of the current tournaments displayed.
 Choose to view/predict a tournament bracket using the buttons in the top right of the page before clicking on a tournament.
 You may also search for a tournament using the search bar at the top of the page.

 ### View Bracket
 <!-- <h3><b>View Bracket</b></h3> -->